Higher-Spin Gauge Models in the BRST-antifield Formalism: Introduction

 \section{Introduction}

 Higher-spin gauge theories are expected to reveal characteristic features of string theory in the high-energy limit \cite{Gross} (see also \cite{Sagnotti tensionless limit}).
-They also provide nontrivial examples of the AdS/CFT correspondence \cite{AdS/CFT}.
-A bosonic higher-spin gauge theory on a three-dimensional AdS space (AdS$_3$)\,\cite{3dVasiliev} has been conjectured \cite{3dV/W} to be dual to the 't Hooft limit of the $\CW_N$ minimal model, while Vasiliev's higher-spin gauge theory on AdS$_4$ \cite{4dVasiliev} is conjectured\,\cite{4dV/O} to be dual to the three-dimensional $O(N)$ sigma-model.
+They also provided nontrivial examples of the AdS/CFT correspondence \cite{AdS/CFT}.
+A bosonic higher-spin gauge theory on a three-dimensional AdS space (AdS$_3$)\,\cite{3dVasiliev} has been conjectured \cite{3dV/W} to be dual to the 't Hooft limit of the $\CW_N$ minimal model, while Vasiliev's higher-spin gauge theory on AdS$_4$\,\cite{4dVasiliev} is conjectured\,\cite{4dV/O} to be dual to the three-dimensional $O(N)$ sigma-model.

 Free higher-spin gauge theories are now well understood.
 Interacting theories of massless higher-spin gauge fields in flat spacetime are severely constrained by the no-go theorem \cite{no-go}\footnote{See \cite{KU81} for an analysis in the field theory framework.}.
 To avoid this, spin values and the number of derivatives contained in interaction vertices should be restricted so that the higher-spin gauge fields are not included in the asymptotic states.
-By using the light-cone formulation\footnote{Remarkably, chiral higher-spin gravity \cite{Met91,PS1609} in four-dimensions is shown to be one-loop finite \cite{STT2002,ST2004}.
+By using the light-cone formulation\footnote{ Remarkably, chiral higher-spin gravity \cite{Met91,PS1609} in four-dimensions is shown to be one-loop finite \cite{STT2002,ST2004}.
 See also \cite{P1710,KST2105}. }, a classification of spin values and the number of derivatives of allowed cubic vertices for totally-symmetric bosonic and fermionic fields was given in \cite{Metsaev0512,Metsaev0712}.
-In constructing interaction vertices explicitly, the Noether's procedure is used in \cite{BBvD85,MMR Noether,Sleight1704,KMP2104}, and the BRST approach to impose gauge invariances is used in \cite{PT9803,BPT0101,BKP0410,BK0505,BKRT0603,BR2010,BKTW2103,BR2105} on flat spacetime and in \cite{BFPT0609,FIPT0708} on AdS spaces (see \cite{BCS0409,FT0805} for review).
+In constructing interaction vertices explicitly\footnote{ See \cite{Bonora2020} for a different approach to generalize YM theory or gravity.}, the Noether's procedure is used in \cite{BBvD85,MMR Noether,Sleight1704,KMP2104}, and the BRST approach to impose gauge invariances is used in \cite{PT9803,BPT0101,BKP0410,BK0505,BKRT0603,BR2010,BKTW2103,BR2105} on flat spacetime and \cite{BFPT0609,FIPT0708} on AdS spaces (see \cite{BCS0409,FT0805} for review).